|Nutritional Guidelines (per serving)|

 My local butcher's Spanish-made merguez blend contains glucose powder, which gives the sausage a notably sweet essence.
-I haven't included glucose powder in this recipe so feel free to add the optional sugar if you would like a sweet contrast in your own merguez spice mix.
+This recipe does not include glucose powder, so feel free to add the optional sugar if you would like a sweet contrast in your own merguez spice mix.

 Once the spices are combined, store the mixture in an airtight glass or plastic container for up to six months.
 Use it when following the Merguez Sausage Recipe, or try it as the seasoning for lamb or beef meatballs.

 - 1/4 cup sweet paprika